 MCDEA is an outstanding solid aromatic diamine curative for high-performance cast polyurethane applications.
 It affords improved dynamic mechanical properties and low hysteresis.
 MCDEA-based formulations generally exhibit good abrasion resistance, good resilience and tear strength properties, and good processing characteristics.
 Typically, these properties are valuable in industrial wheels and tires, sport and amusement park wheels and rollers, industrial rolls, and conveyor belts.

 The melting point of MCDEA is 87–90°C (189–194°F).
 Accordingly, the nominal processing temperature for MCDEA should be from 95–110°C (203–230°F), typically 100°C (212°F).
 MCDEA exhibits higher reactivity than MOCA.
-Consequently, the pot life of MCDEA/TDI systems is shorter compared to MOCA/TDI systems.
+Consequently, the pot life of MCDEA/TDI systems is shorter compared to MOCA/TDI systems, and polyurethane melting temperature must be watched carefully.

 HQEE-Cured Systems

 HQEE is an aromatic diol chain extender for MDI prepolymer systems, creating polyurethane elastomers with excellent dynamic properties, good split tear resistance, and high resiliency.
 The HQEE/MDI elastomer series can parallel many of the performance attributes of MOCA/TDI systems.
-Applications for MDI/HQEE elastomers include industrial wheels and tires, sport and amusement park wheels, pipe linings and coatings, rollers, industrial roll covers, gaskets, oil-field seals, and other high-performance end uses.

-However, there are difficulties associated with processing HQEE due to its high melting point, ~98°C (~208°F), and the fact that HQEE does not supercool (HQEE will crystallize quickly below its melting point).
-Accordingly, it is important to uniformly heat and mildly agitate HQEE in the melting tank and preheat the prepolymer to 90°C (194°F) or above before mixing HQEE in.
-In addition, all HQEE transfer lines should be heated to 110°C (230°F) and insulated to prevent cold spots that might cause HQEE to crystallize in the lines and result in an inaccurate mix ratio.
-The temperature of the mold should be 110°C (230°F) or higher to prevent defects in the cast parts.
+In addition, all HQEE transfer lines should be heated to 110°C (230°F) and insulated to prevent cold spots that might cause HQEE to crystallize in the lines and result in an inaccurate mix ratio or blockage.
+The mold temperature should be 110°C (230°F) or higher to prevent defects in the cast parts.

 Another processing challenge encountered with HQEE as a chain extender is a phenomenon called “starring” on the surface of parts.
-This phenomenon has been attributed to the phaseout of the reaction product of HQEE and free MDI monomer, especially on mold surfaces at temperatures lower than 110°C (230°F).
+This phenomenon has been attributed to the phaseout of the reaction product of HQEE and free MDI monomer, especially on mold surfaces temperatures below 110°C (230°F).
 It has been reported that low free MDI prepolymers exhibit a much lower tendency to starring because of the lower free MDI monomer content.

 HER-Cured Systems

 HER is an isomeric counterpart of HQEE and another aromatic diol chain extender for MDI prepolymer systems.
-The properties of HER extended MDI prepolymers are comparable to those of HQEE.
-However, HER has a lower melting point of 89°C (192°F) and the ability to supercool, which offer significant processing advantages versus HQEE: lower processing temperatures, a broader processing temperature window, the absence of “starring,” and a lower tendency to crystallize in processing equipment.
-After melting at 90–100°C (194–212°F), the HER temperature can be reduced to about 80°C (176°F) without crystallization.
+The properties of HER extended MDI prepolymers are comparable to those of HQEE, but HER has a lower melting point of 89°C (192°F) and the ability to supercool.
+This offers significant processing advantages versus HQEE: lower processing temperatures, a broader processing temperature window, the absence of “starring,” and a lower tendency to crystallize in processing equipment.

-In urethane elastomers, HER affords excellent mechanical properties; toughness; very good tear, cut, and abrasion resistance; and good resiliency.
 Applications are the same as those of HQEE, including industrial wheels and tires, sport wheels, die-forming pads and coatings, rollers, industrial roll covers, gaskets, oil-field seals, conveyor parts, and other high-performance end uses.

 Liquid Curatives Used in Cast Polyurethane Systems